ritschmaster/emacs.d/README.md

 make uninstall
 ```

-To uninstall everything that have been installed with this Repository
+To uninstall everything that have been installed with this Repository:
-and are specific for Emacs:

 ```bash
 make uninstall-all